CleverCloud/doc.clever-cloud.com/runtimes/php/php-apps.md

 We provide the possibility to store the PHP sessions in a [Redis database](/doc/addons/redis/) to improve the performances of your application.

+To enable this feature, you need to:

+ - enable Redis support on the application (create an [environment variable](/doc/admin-console/environment-variables/) named `ENABLE_REDIS` with the value `true`.)
-To enable this feature, you need a Redis add-on and you have to create an [environment variable](/doc/admin-console/environment-variables/) named `SESSION_TYPE` with the value `redis`.
+ - create and link a Redis add-on
+ - create an [environment variable](/doc/admin-console/environment-variables/) named `SESSION_TYPE` with the value `redis`.

 <div class="alert alert-hot-problems">
  <h4>Warning:</h4>